An Algebraic Approach to Koopman Classical Mechanics: The Simple Harmonic Oscillator

 \section{The Simple Harmonic Oscillator}

 We will first work with a simple harmonic oscillator, for which an abstract ``position'' might perhaps be the displacement of a pendulum, but might also be a voltage or any abstract degree of freedom that is subject to a linear restorative ``force'': we will take Hamiltonian mechanics to be an abstract formalism for generating a conservative evolution equation, not a ``particle'' theory.
 The position may be a point in a many--dimensional vector space, but we will work here as if it is one--dimensional, without indices (which can easily be added, however.)
+A subsection, \S\ref{SigAnalSHO}, introduces a signal analysis approach that brings the simple harmonic oscillator much closer to being a field theory.